yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 import NotificationsFeedPage from './pages/NotificationsFeedPage';
 ```

-- Below where the endpoints are declared add thi following
+- Below in `app.py` where the endpoints are declared add the following
 ```jsx
 {
   path: "/notifications",